Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 Batch Processing
 ----------------

 The ``TP_NUM_FRAMES`` template parameter can be used to drive the kernel to operate on multiple frames on a given iteration.
 When ``TP_NUM_FRAMES`` is set to 1, the kernel will operate on a single frame with FRAME_SIZE (``TP_POINT_SIZE`` zero-padded for alignment).
 However, when the number of frames is greater than one, the input buffer of data will contain ``TP_NUM_FRAMES`` batches of FRAME_SIZE input data for kernel to operate on.
-Processing larger buffers reduces kernel execution overheads and therefore, can increase the throughput of such design.
+Processing larger buffers reduces kernel execution overheads and therefore can increase the throughput of such design.
 On the other hand, processing larger amounts of data in a single kernel execution iteration leads to increased latency.

 Cascaded Kernels
 ----------------